 By Myriam Ghattas

-“Neds” is showing as part of the fourth Panorama for the European Film on Nov.
-25 at Galaxy cinema and Nov.
-26 and Nov.
-27 at Stars cinema.
+“Even the Rain” is screening as part of the fourth Panorama of the European Film on Nov.
+24 and Nov.
+28 at Stars cinema and Nov.
+29 at Galaxy cinema.